Howard-Tilton-Library/Introduction_to_R/README.md

-# Intro to R: Part I
+# Intro to R, Part I: The Fundamentals

 ![](Data_In/Figures/TUL_Logos_narrow.png)